UNH Study Away Eligibility Policy & Form

 - Passport details pages (pages with picture and signature)

-- International flight arrival/departure details if there’s no group flight or if participant is traveling separately
+- International flight arrival/departure details if there is no group flight or if the participant is traveling separately

-- Faculty Leader shall provide the college dean, department chair, the Global Education Center and participants with the following
+- Faculty Leader shall provide the college dean, department chair, UNH Education Abroad, and participants with the following

 - Program leader contact information (on-site cell phone number, etc.)